Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Recent meal onset: Floating started immediately or shortly after a substantial meal

-• Alert and responsive: The axolotl is still completely alert and responsive
+• Alert and responsive: The axolotl still reacts to the environment

 • Voluntary correction: It can usually correct its body position voluntarily